-Imperialdramon's warm cabin vanished in the flash of green, and Yolei shouted on instinct as bitterly cold snow clung to her lower half.
-Her coat didn't help at all; it felt like the time she had gotten stuck in a walk-in freezer.
+Imperialdramon's warm cabin vanished in the flash of green, and Yolei shouted on instinct as bitterly cold snow clung to her legs.
+Her coat didn't help at all; it felt like the time she had gotten stuck in the store's walk-in freezer.
 "Coldcoldcoldcoldcold!" she yelled as she flailed and struggled to get loose, but the fluffy snow was amazingly hard to crawl out of.

 "Hang on, Yolei, I'm coming!"
 Hawkmon shouted from nearby, though he also had trouble digging himself out.

 Izzy, Mimi, Tentomon and Palmon were in the same predicament, half-buried in the frozen white mass.
 All of their suitcases stuck out of the snow like plush tombstones.
 "Palmon!
 My legs!
 My stuff!"
 Mimi howled, shaking her fist at Imperialdramon.
 "You stupid dragon!"